MaxMcConomy/BankApp/README.md

 add a shortcut to the "BankApp" folder in your "My Drive"

-from there you can open the "G:" in your files and open the "App" folder and then open the "BankApp.exe" file you can create a shortcut to your destop if you want.
+from there you can open the "G:" in your files and open the "App" folder and then open the "BankApp.exe" file you can create a shortcut to your desktop if you want.